Skip to main content

 Overview

-Do you enjoy writing and researching, hunting down information even under pressure?
-And do you love serving others—especially during stressful times in their lives?
-While paralegals don’t practice law, they play an important part in the legal system.
-By assisting attorneys and clients, you can make a difference in people’s lives in significant ways.
+Do you enjoy writing, researching and hunting down information under pressure?
+And do you love serving others, especially during stressful times in their lives?
+While paralegals don’t practice law, they assist attorneys and clients to make a significant difference in the legal system and in people’s lives.

 Program

-In your paralegal program, you’ll begin by gaining knowledge about law, the court system, and legal terminology and procedures.
-You will learn how to draft legal documents and papers and summarize them like you would for an attorney in the field.
-In addition, you’ll be equipped with the understanding of legal research methods as well as proper citation.
+In your paralegal program, you’ll gain knowledge about law, the court system, and legal terminology and procedures.
+You’ll also learn how to draft legal documents and papers, summarize them for practicing attorneys and understand legal research methods and proper citation.

-Throughout your entire program, you will learn the importance of applying biblical principles to your life as a paralegal and how your spiritual life and your professional life are not distinct.
-You’ll learn why honesty, integrity and diligence are essential in the field and how God is glorified by the demonstration of this character in your work.
+Throughout your program, you’ll learn the importance of applying Bible principles to life and explore how your spiritual and professional lives connect.
+You’ll discover why honesty, integrity and diligence matter to paralegals and how to glorify God with this character in your work.

 BJU Core